Progress Monitoring and Curriculum-Based Measurement

 If four data points fall consecutively above the aimline, draw a new vertical phase change line and recalculate.
 Use the median of the most recent three to four scores as the new baseline, and set a new goal using the same growth rate formula.
 Do not simply extend the original aimline; doing so would understate the student's capacity and produce a goal that is no longer ambitious.

 Sharing this process with students is itself instructional.
-When a student can see their own growth line rising, understands what the aimline means, and participates in setting a new goal, they develop a specific kind of metacognitive awareness about their own learning trajectory.
+Students develop metacognitive awareness about their learning when they can see their growth line rising.
+They also need to understand what the aimline means and help set new goals.
 This connects directly to what the research on formative assessment strategies identifies as self-regulated learning, one of the most powerful instructional moves available.

 A student whose scores bounce between 55 and 80 WCPM over eight weeks may not trigger the four-point rule but also may not be making consistent progress.
 In these cases, drawing a best-fit trendline (or using the platform's trend calculation) gives a clearer picture.
 If the trendline slope is positive and at least as steep as the aimline, the intervention is working despite the variability.
 If the trendline is shallower than the aimline, the four-point rule is probably soon to be triggered.